 About the event

 At 5km in length, or 3.1 miles, it is a distance that is fairly easy to get your head around and visualise.
-In the world of track and field athletics, the distance features in the Olympics as the 5,000m track race, and as a result there have long been road races of the same distance.
-With the rise of ‘mass participation’ 5K series over the past decade or so – with Cancer Research UK’s Race for Life series, and hundreds of parkruns taking place every weekend – there are more people running 5K events regularly than ever before.
+With the rise of parkrun, there are more people running 5K events regularly than ever before.

 Training for the event

-Just because it is short, relatively speaking, doesn’t mean a 5K should be underestimated.
+Just because it is shorter than other events doesn’t mean a 5K should be underestimated.
 For beginner runners, it is often the first significant milestone.
 For experienced runners, it offers the challenge of running well beyond your comfort zone.

 To achieve this, he could do a lot worse than follow the NHS’ ‘Couch to 5K’ training programme or any of the other similar training plans available.